 In 1988, Chris Crawford wrote a game called Balance of Power.

 I had this game and I also read the book he wrote about developing it.
 Chris remains one of the foremost thinkers about interactive design and his website has a lot of useful material and you can find copies of his book on game design on the web.

 The player controls either the USSR or the USA and the object is to maximise your influence while avoiding global thermonuclear war.
 Sounds like fun!
-In actual fact, it is – and thought provoking.
+In actual fact, it is – and thought-provoking.
 It sold about 250,000 units.

-However, I think that the game shows that sheer originality of subject, however well-executed, doesn’t make for a great game on its own.
+However, I think that the game shows that the sheer originality of the subject, however well-executed, doesn’t make for a great game on its own.
 I think the big hook in the game was gambling – how close to the edge could you go without blowing everything up but the game lacked pizzazz and spontaneity and its successors: Guns and Butter and Balance of the Planet were dire and didn’t even have nuclear bombs.

 In my idle moments, I still dream of doing a new version of this game but I get laughed at whenever I suggest it.